Category Archives: Microsoft 365

 https://github.com/VladilenK/m365-with-Python/tree/main/Graph-API-Plain

-Azure ACS retirement.
-How to prepare your tenant.
-Guide for SharePoint Admins.
+Azure ACS retirement: How to prepare your tenant – Guide for SharePoint Admins

-Since Microsoft announced EOL of ACS in 2026, we as SharePoint administrators must be prepared, as it is a really big deal – entire era of SharePoint app-only service principals will gone.
-SharePoint developers used this kind of authentication since 2013 to build their solutions.
-And when it comes to software development – it always takes time.
-Imaging all the code that was designed since 2013 needs to be reviewed and re-written to adopt changes.
-So it is critical that we should take measures now to avoid huge problems in April 2026.
+Microsoft announced EOL of ACS, and we as SharePoint administrators must take actions.
+ACS retirement as is a really big deal – entire era of SharePoint app-only service principals will be gone.
+SharePoint developers used ACS apps since 2013 to build solutions, and when it comes to software development – it always takes time.
+Imaging the code that was designed for ACS now needs to be reviewed and re-written to adopt changes, then re-compiled, re-tested, re-deployed etc. So it is critical that we should take measures now to avoid bigger issues in April 2026.

-Recommended transition tactics
+Recommended transition tactics: for developers

-• Prioritizing using Microsoft Graph API.
+• Prioritize using Microsoft Graph API

-• In cases Graph API does not provide required functionality – it’s ok to use SharePoint API, but please ensure certificate is used (not secret).
+• If Graph API does not provide required functionality – it’s ok to use SharePoint API, but keep in mind in this case certificate should be used (not secret) for authentication

 High-level recommended steps are: